rust-tw/book-tw/src/ch04-01-what-is-ownership.md

 {{#rustdoc_include ../listings/ch04-understanding-ownership/listing-04-01/src/main.rs:here}}
 ```

-<span class="caption">Listing 4-1: A variable and the scope in which it is
+<span class="caption">範例 4-1: A variable and the scope in which it is
 valid</span>

 In other words, there are two important points in time here: